xeta-cloud/HNG-12-DevOps/README.md

-# 🚀 Number Classification API
+# 🚀 Number Classification API (HNG12 STAGE 2 PROJECT CHALLENGE)

 ## 📖 Overview
 The **Number Classification API** is a RESTful API that analyzes a given number and returns its mathematical properties, along with a fun fact.
 The API provides insights such as: